NextChai/valorant.py/README.md

 # Features
 - [x] Memory optimized efficient wrapper for the valorant API.
+- [x] Complete API coverage.
+- [x] Async/await support.
+- [x] Support for an in depth cache system, allowing for the optimization of API calls.

 # Please note
 This library is undergoing heavy changes and is not recommended for use yet.
 There are many